rockdaboot/wget2/docs/wget2_manual.md

   verifying your credentials.
 The cookie is then resent by the browser when accessing that part of the site, and so proves your identity.

-  Mirroring such a site requires Wget to send the same cookies your browser sends when communicating with the site.
+  Mirroring such a site requires Wget2 to send the same cookies your browser sends when communicating with the site.
-  This is achieved by --load-cookies---simply point Wget to the location of the cookies.txt file, and it will send the same cookies your browser would send in the same situation.
+  This is achieved by --load-cookies---simply point Wget2 to the location of the cookies.txt file, and it will send the same cookies your browser would send in the same situation.
 Different browsers keep textual cookie files in different locations: